osism/documentation/source/deployment.rst

 The phases are documented in this chapter.

 1. Preparation of a seed node
-2. Bootstrap and deployment of a manager node
+2. Preparation of a manager node
-3. Provisioning of the bare-metal systems
+3. Provisioning of the bare-metal nodes

 .. blockdiag::